creativescala/creative-scala/src/pages/expressions/index.md

 All types in Scala fall into a single *inheritance hierarchy*, with a grand supertype called `Any` at the top.
-`Any` has two subtypes, `AnyVal` and `AnyRef`:
+`Any` has two subtypes, `AnyVal` and `AnyRef`.

-`AnyVal` is the supertype of the JVM's fixed set of stack-allocated value types.
+ - `AnyVal` is a supertype of the JVM's fixed set of "value types", all of which which we know from Java:
-Some of these types are simply Scala aliases for types that exist in Java:
-`Int` is `int`, `Boolean` is `boolean`, and `AnyRef` is `java.lang.Object`.
+   `Int` is `int`, `Boolean` is `boolean`, and so on.
-The exception is the `Unit` type, which we will discuss in a moment.
+   `AnyVal` is also the supertype of `Unit`, which we will discuss in a moment.

+ - `AnyRef` is the supertype of all JVM "reference types".
+   It is an alias for Java's `Object` type.
    `AnyRef` is the supertype of all "reference types" or classes.
    All regular Scala and Java classes are subtypes of `AnyRef`.

-`Unit` is Scala's equivalent of `void` in Java or C---we use it to write code that evaluates to "no interesting value":
+The `Unit` type is Scala's equivalent of `void` in Java or C---we use it to write code that evaluates to "no interesting value":

 ~~~ scala